 Special Notice: The galleries of the Fogg, Busch-Reisinger, and Arthur M. Sackler museums are currently closed so that we may complete the ﬁnal phases of our renovation and expansion project.
-A new state-of-the-art Harvard Art Museums facility designed by Renzo Piano will unite the three museums and open at our historic 32 Quincy Street location in the fall of 2014.
+A new state-of-the-art Harvard Art Museums facility designed by Renzo Piano will unite the three museums and open at our historic 32 Quincy Street location in November 2014.
 Read more about the project, including an overview, timeline, and weekly updates, in our Renovation section.

 Parking in the vicinity of the Harvard Art Museums is diﬃcult and is restricted to Cambridge residents only on many nearby local streets.
 There is some on-street metered parking.
 Visitors are encouraged to use the area’s extensive public transit system, particularly the MBTA Red Line, which provides inexpensive parking at its Alewife station.